 Maryland is famous for its many fresh seafood varieties such as lobster, king crabs and snow crabs.
 Arguably the most delicious variety of them all, however, is the soft shell crab.

-So what’s the difference between a regular crab and a soft shell crab, you ask?
+So what is soft shell crab?
+And what’s the difference between a regular crab and a soft shell crab?

 Great question!
 Here is some soft shell crab information:

 A soft shell crab is essentially a crab that has outgrown the size of its hard shell and thus shed its exterior layer by a process called molting.
 Molting consists of a soft shell being formed underneath a crab’s hard shell.